 The Company performs long-term cash flow forecasting for a year.
 By this the Company maintains appropriate amount of recourses to provide financing of operating expenses, to settle Company's liabilities and to make necessary investments.
-Company's liquidity risk is managed in cooperation with the parent company, and in December 2018, the parent company made a contribution to the share capital by paying in the amount of EUR 2 million, and further EUR 3 million were paid in January 2019.
+Company's liquidity risk is managed in cooperation with the parent company, and in December 2020, the parent company made a contribution to the share capital by capitalizing credit line in the amount of EUR 6 million.
 The table below provides the analysis of Company's liability term structure, based on undiscounted cash flows and including interest payments in accordance with agreements: